 About Solar Decathlon

-Provides participating students with unique training that prepares them to enter our nation's clean-energy workforce.
+- Provide participating students with unique training that prepares them for the clean energy workforce.

 Since 2002, the Solar Decathlon has:

-Involved 112 collegiate teams, which pursued a multidisciplinary approach to study the requirements for designing and building energy-efficient, solar-powered houses
+- Involved more than 790 collegiate teams, who pursued a multidisciplinary approach to study the requirements for designing and building zero energy apartments, houses, schools, and office buildings.

-Established a worldwide reputation as a successful educational program and workforce development opportunity for thousands of students
+- Established a worldwide reputation as a successful educational program and workforce development opportunity for tens of thousands of students.

 - Positively impacted more than 25,000 collegiate participants.

 - Expanded to Europe, China, Latin America, Africa, India, and the Middle East to involve hundreds more teams and more than 20,000 participants through 15 international events.